 - a rebate on the Bushland Preservation Levy

 - an annual Cash Management Assistance payment (depending on the type of agreement signed).

 Find out if your property is eligible and how to join the program.

-Members of Council’s Community Conservation Partnerships Program, which includes the Wildlife Conservation Partnership Program, are eligible to apply for Community Conservation Assistance to support on-ground bushland restoration activities on both private property and Council land.
-For more information phone Council on 07 3403 8888.
+Members of Council’s Community Conservation Partnerships program, which includes the Wildlife Conservation Partnership Program, are eligible to apply for Community Conservation Assistance.
+This supports on-ground bushland restoration activities on private property and Council land.

 For more information: